Combined Bachelor/Master Degree Program

 Application to Graduate Status

-To apply to the Graduate School, students must download and complete the University of Utah Graduate Application and submit the form along with the University application fee (by check or credit card payment form) to the Graduate Coordinator in the ECE Department.
+To apply to the Graduate School, students must complete the University of Utah Graduate Application online and submit the form along with the University application fee (by check or credit card payment form).
 Application deadlines are:

 Upon recommendation by the Director, the Graduate Committee makes a formal recommendation for admission to the Graduate School.
 Students not progressing to graduate status are dropped from the program and complete their Bachelor’s degree.
 After acceptance into graduate status it is the student’s responsibility to register for remaining undergraduate courses under their undergraduate career and graduate courses under their graduate career.